Brandt & Sherman logo

 • Vehicle repairs

-Insurance companies often push back hard on UM and UIM claims.
-If the crash caused a serious or fatal injury, your family may also have a potential wrongful death claim.
+If the accident resulted in a fatal injury, surviving family members may also have grounds to pursue a wrongful death claim.

 Why Having Insurance After a Crash Matters